xMistt/rebootpy/docs/faq.rst

 Why are there so many different authentication methods?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the introduction of captcha on email and password authentication, there was
+With the deprecation of email and password authentication, there was
 a need of different ways to authenticate.
 Therefore, rebootpy tries to offer
 as many different authentication methods as possible.
 You can read more about the
 different possibilities over `here <https://github.com/MixV2/EpicResearch/tree/master/docs/auth/grant_types>`_.